kntln/Movies-ETL/README.md

 Wikipedia data were extracted and transformed in order to merge it with the Kaggle data.

 ### Extract and Transform the Kaggle data
 The Kaggle metadata and MovieLens were also extracted and transformed.
-The merged wikipedia and kaggle data were then merged with MovieLens rating data as a DataFrame
+The merged wikipedia and kaggle data were then merged with MovieLens rating data as a DataFrame.

 ### Create the Movie Database
 The merged DataFrame and MovieLens rating CSV data were added to a SQL database.